changmin-yu/changmin-yu.github.io/_pages/about.md

 Gershman](https://gershmanlab.com/)'s lab.
 Prior to PhD, I studied mathematics at Imperial College and Cambridge.

-Starting January 2026, I will join the newly instantiated [Shanghai Innovation Institute](https://www.sii.edu.cn/) as an assistant professor, my lab will be focusing on computational neuroscience and brain-inspired AI, please get in touch if you are interested in working with me, either as a PhD student or an internship placement.

 In my spare time, I enjoy hiking, playing football and tennis.

 <!-- A data-driven personal website